-Hello, my name is Stephanie and I’m a Birmingham based wedding photography and wedding videographer, filming and photographing weddings across the East and West Midlands as well as further afield in the UK.
+Hello, my name is Stephanie and I’m a Birmingham based wedding photographer and wedding videographer, filming and photographing weddings across the East and West Midlands as well as further afield in the UK.

 Birmingham Wedding Videographer